Is your pharmacy refilling your prescription without your knowledge or approval, and billing your insurance company for the cost?

 Given that, from the pharmacy’s perspective, enrolling consumers in automatic-refill programs is a smart way to build repeat business.
 And to be fair, these programs can be good for consumers too, especially for patients on critical maintenance drugs who are apt to miss doses between refills.
 Helping patients adhere to prescribed medication can help keep them healthy and out of the hospital.

-If your pharmacy has refilled your prescription without your approval, you can contact your state’s Board of Pharmacy to file a complaint.
-You can find a list of Boards of Pharmacy and their contact information at the website of the National Association of Boards of Pharmacy.
+If your pharmacy has refilled your prescription without your approval, you can contact Colorado’s Board of Pharmacy to file a complaint at http://www.dora.state.co.us/pharmacy.